GSK, Sanofi and Haleon shares slump on Zantac litigation concerns | Business

 A decline of as much as 12% in Haleon shares on Thursday meant some $5 billion had been knocked off its value this week.
 It recovered some of those losses after a spokesperson told Reuters the company was not primarily liable for any claim.
 "We have never marketed Zantac in any form in the U.S., as Haleon or as GSK consumer healthcare," the person said.

-Zantac, originally marketed by a forerunner of GSK, has been sold by several companies since the late 1990s, including Pfizer, Johnson & Johnson (J&J), Boehringer Ingelheim and Sanofi.
+Zantac, originally marketed by a forerunner of GSK, has been sold by several companies since the late 1990s, including Pfizer , Boehringer Ingelheim and Sanofi.
 That "may make third parties liable ahead of any Haleon exposure," the Haleon spokesperson added.

 A Pfizer spokesperson said in an email: "Pfizer, which has not sold a Zantac product in more than 15 years and did so only for a limited period of time, will continue to defend itself vigorously."
-Pfizer shares were down about 3% in early U.S. trading.
+Pfizer shares were down nearly 4% on Thursday afternoon in U.S. trading.

 GSK and Pfizer have each served Haleon with notice of potential claims of indemnification - but indemnification has not yet been determined between the parties, the Haleon spokesperson said.
-After U.S. and European regulators said they were reviewing Zantac's safety in 2018, some manufacturers voluntarily took their version off the shelves.
+After U.S. and European regulators said they were reviewing Zantac's safety in 2018, some manufacturers voluntarily took their version off the shelves the following year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)